← All varieties

 Origin / History

-The farm eventually came into the possession of a Mr. Butters, who gave the apple the name Woodpecker because the tree was frequented by woodpeckers; the apple was long known locally as the Woodpecker or Pecker, and was also called the Butters.
-Deacon Samuel Thompson, a surveyor of Woburn, brought the variety to the attention of Col. Baldwin of the same town, who at once perceived its great excellence, propagated it, and more widely introduced it in Eastern Massachusetts as early as 1784; from Col. Baldwin's interest in the variety it came to be called the Baldwin.
+Baldwin originated as a chance seedling about 1740 (or soon after) on the farm of Mr. John Ball in the town of Wilmington, Middlesex County, Massachusetts, about three miles southeast of Lowell.
+Mr. Ball purchased the then-uncultivated farm about 1740, and not long after, the variety came up in a lane leading from the house to the barn.
+Its cultivation was confined to the immediate neighborhood for many years (about 40 years, per Beach).
+The farm eventually came into the possession of a Mr. Butters, who gave the apple the name Woodpecker because the tree was frequented by woodpeckers; it was long known locally as the Woodpecker, Pecker, or Butters.
+Deacon Samuel Thompson, a surveyor of Woburn, brought the variety to the attention of Col. Baldwin of the same town, who at once perceived its excellence, propagated it, and more widely introduced it in Eastern Massachusetts as early as 1784; from his interest in it, it came to bear his name.
 In 1817 the original tree was still alive, but it perished between 1817 and 1832.
 A monument to the Baldwin apple now marks the location.

-Bibliographic history: Coxe in his 1817 work on fruits makes no mention of the Baldwin.
-Thacher's American Orchardist (Boston, 1832) gives it brief but favorable mention.
-Floy in his American edition of Lindley's Guide to the Orchard (New York, 1833) does not mention it, but in the appendix to the 1846 edition describes it and states that "in the Eastern States (New England) it is well known, highly esteemed, and extensively cultivated."
-Kenrick's New American Orchardist (Boston, 1833) says, "No apple in the vicinity of Boston is so popular as this, at the present day.
+From Woburn, cultivation extended to the adjoining towns; in West Cambridge and Watertown the orchards planted were chiefly filled with Baldwins.
+Coxe, in 1817, made no mention of it.
+Thacher's American Orchardist (Boston, 1832) gave it brief but favorable mention.
+Floy in his 1833 American edition of Lindley did not mention it, but in the appendix to the 1846 edition described it and noted that "in the Eastern States (New England) it is well known, highly esteemed, and extensively cultivated."
+Kenrick's New American Orchardist (Boston, 1833) said, "No apple in the vicinity of Boston is so popular as this, at the present day.
 It is raised in large quantities for the market * * * and is recommended for extensive cultivation."
-Hovey in 1852 published an extended description with colored plate, remarking that "the Baldwin is the most popular apple of New England, and is cultivated to a much greater extent than any other variety.
-Several large and fine orchards are to be found in the vicinity of Boston, some of which produce about one thousand barrels of fruit every bearing year.
-For exportation it is much sought after; and the large number of fifteen hundred barrels have been sent to the East Indies in one season."
+Hovey (1852) called it "the most popular apple of New England," noting that several large fine orchards near Boston produced about a thousand barrels of fruit every bearing year, and that fifteen hundred barrels had been sent to the East Indies in a single season.
+Prior to 1850 it was but little known in New York state; after that date, with the extension of commercial planting, it came rapidly into popularity and gained the supremacy among the commercial apples of New York.
+Downing remarks that "the Baldwin in flavor and general characteristics evidently belongs to the same family as our Esopus Spitzenberg."

 Tree